ripSquid/styrdokument/pm/eng/00_pm_for_pm.md

 ### 2.2 Name

-A Memo shall be named accorind to this following principle.
+A Memo shall be named according to this following principle.
 "Memo" followed by a suitable preposition, usually "for".
 For example Memo for Memos.
 This Memo shall be named in such a way that it is made clear what is being regulated.